pistachxo/pistachxo/README.md

 .                   ⁺˚･༓☾ (｡>﹏<｡) ᶻzᶻ ☽༓･˚⁺

+> # BYI:

+ ༼ຈ 3 ຈ༽ call me Cass or Ren, more Cass :> I love pink aaaaaaaaaaaaaaaaaa (✿◕‿◕✿)

+🪽(՞ ܸ. .ܸ՞ . im a yumeshipper or oc x canon lol (ˆ⩊ˆԅ) but i share, -  only non sharer as a joke to make fun so its ok if u like them as well!!  ♬♪♫ ♥ PLS INT IF U DO I WANNA YAP W U 1! :3333

 > # SHIPS/characters i despise >3< :
 *𖹭 ( ฅ́˘ฅ̀ ) Mavuika/ororon/any other than me x capitano ✩ elder fairy/eternal sugar/any other than me x silent salt ✩ hugo x lycaon ✩Durin x scara ✩ DOTTORE ✩ SKIRK ✩ Neuvilette x Navia ✩ kaveh x nilou ✩ alhaitham x nilou (KAVEHTHAM CANON), ✩ lauma x flins ✩ flins x rerir ✩ columbina x flins(ARLEBINA CANON) furina x arle/neuvilette ✩ Tenna x any other than spamton or me ugh ✩ manato x yuzuha ✩ Kris x susie ✩ BERDLY.
 THAT FUCKING BIRD THAT I HATE!!!!!!!!!!!!! ♡₊˚⊹*